ibm-cloud-docs/schematics/vsi-usecase.md

    The open beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
 For more information, see [Beta limitations](/docs/schematics?topic=schematics-schematics-limitations#beta-limitations).
    {: beta}

-This playbook demonstrates how {{site.data.keyword.cloud_notm}} VSI APIs can be used to start, stop and reboot by using Ansible.
+This playbook demonstrates how {{site.data.keyword.cloud_notm}} VSI APIs can be used to start, stop, and reboot by using Ansible playbook.

 ## Pre-requisite
 {: #vsi-prereq}

-The pre-requisite for the use case are:
+You can execute the use case by using command line or user interface by completing the provided pre-requisite.

 * A VSI instance in a running or stopped state.
 For more information, about VSI instance, refer to [Getting started with VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
 * VSI instance ID and instance IP.
 You can extract your VSI instance IP, and password from your user account.